 Callum Rimmer is an Academic Associate in microbial genomics in the Department of Biosciences.
 Callum teaches on a number of undergraduate modules, such as Living Systems (L4), Practical Techniques (L4) and Applied Bioinformatics (L6).
-Callum also leads bioinformatics teaching in the modules Molecular Biology and Protein Structure (L5) and Professional Skills in Biochemistry (L5).
+Callum also leads bioinformatics teaching in the modules Biomolecular Structure and Function (L5) and Professional Skills in Biochemistry (L5).

 Callum is studying for a PhD on the 'Population genomics of Staphylococcus epidermidis' under Dr. Jonathan Thomas.
 Callum's research involves a mixture of wet and dry-lab work, with a focus on bioinformatics and Illumina / Oxford Nanopore sequencing.

 Callum is a member of the Antimicrobial Resistance, Omics and Microbiota (AROM) research group.

 Rayment S, Garrie K, Kaur I, et al. (2022) Investigating student engagement and making science real during a pandemic: Bioskills at Home, a case study.
 Edu Sci.

 Rimmer CO and Thomas JC.
 (2022) Complete Genome Sequence of Staphylococcus edaphicus Strain CCM 8731.
 Microbiol Resour Announc.